 collective bargaining agreements;

-custom and practice in the workplace and workplace rules.
+custom and practice in the workplace and workplace or industry rules.

 The primary legislation regulating employment relationships include the: